cloudfoundry-attic/consul-release/README.md

 brew install consul go
 ```

+### Network setup

+#### BOSH-Lite

+Make sure you’ve run `bin/add-route`.
+This will setup some routing rules to give the tests access to the consul VMs.

+#### AWS

+You will want to run your tests from a VM within the same subnet as determined in your iaas-settings stub.
+This assumes you are using a private subnet within a VPC.

 ### Environment setup

 This repository assumes that it is the root of your `GOPATH`.
 You can set this up by doing the following: